Dan Peek: Early life

 Peek was born in Panama City, Florida, on November 1, 1950, while his father was in the U.S. Air Force.

 Beginning in 1963, Peek was educated at London Central Elementary High School at Bushey Hall in North London.
 For the 1965–66 school year, Peek attended San Angelo Central High School after his family relocated from Pakistan earlier that year.
 He moved again to England in 1968 with his family when his father was assigned to a base in London.
-It is there that he met Bunnell and Beckley at London Central High School.
+It was there that he met Dewey Bunnell and Gerry Beckley at London Central High School.

-In 1973 he married Catherine Maberry (d.
+In 1973, he married Catherine Maberry (d.
 March 11, 2021), with whom he would write a number of songs, including "Lonely People".